-One of the first keys to successful seasonal content creation is ensuring it’s live and indexed before the given target dates.
+One of the first keys to successful seasonal content creation is ensuring it’s live and indexed before given target dates.
 Many marketers fail to plan ahead and find themselves scrambling at the last minute to create and post their content.
 By then, the opportunity has already passed.

 It is important to remember that search engine indexation of content can take time.
-If, for example, you have created a Mother’s Day gift guide for your ecommerce website and post it one week before the actual date, you have most likely missed the window of opportunity for it to find your audience.
-Because It takes time for content to be indexed, your competitors have likely already created and posted their gift guides well in advance, gaining the attention and authority of users and search engines.
-At this point, your late-arrival is unlikely to attain visibility in search and attract more users.
+If, for example, you have created a Mother’s Day gift guide for your e-commerce website and post it one week before the actual date, you have most likely missed the window of opportunity for it to find your audience.
+Because it takes time for content to be indexed, your competitors have likely already created and posted their gift guides well in advance, gaining the attention and authority of users and search engines.
+At this point, your late arrival is unlikely to attain visibility in search and attract more users.

 Use Tools to Find Seasonal Trends

 To find the specific queries your target audience is searching for, Google AdWords is a useful tool.
-You can find search volume for keywords and segment the data by month and even location if your business is concerned with local SEO efforts.
+You can find search volume for keywords and segment data by month and even location if your business is concerned with local SEO efforts.

 As one of the quickest and easiest ways to find the time of year interest in a particular subject peaks, Google Trends is a helpful tool for finding seasonal patterns.